glfw/glfw/docs/window.md

 @anchor GLFW_SCALE_TO_MONITOR
-__GLFW_SCALE_TO_MONITOR__ specified whether the window content area should be resized based on the [monitor content scale](@ref monitor_scale) of any monitor it is placed on.
-This includes the initial placement when the window is created.
-Possible values are `GLFW_TRUE` and `GLFW_FALSE`.
+__GLFW_SCALE_TO_MONITOR__ specified whether the window content area should be resized based on [content scale](@ref window_scale) changes.
+This can be because of a global user settings change or because the window was moved to a monitor with different scale settings.

-This hint only has an effect on platforms where screen coordinates and pixels always map 1:1 such as Windows and X11.
-On platforms like macOS the resolution of the framebuffer is changed independently of the window size.
+This hint only has an effect on platforms where screen coordinates and pixels always map 1:1, such as Windows and X11.
+On platforms like macOS the resolution of the framebuffer can change independently of the window size.

+@anchor GLFW_SCALE_FRAMEBUFFER_hint
+@anchor GLFW_COCOA_RETINA_FRAMEBUFFER_hint
+__GLFW_SCALE_FRAMEBUFFER__ specifies whether the framebuffer should be resized based on [content scale](@ref window_scale) changes.
+This can be because of a global user settings change or because the window was moved to a monitor with different scale settings.

+This hint only has an effect on platforms where screen coordinates can be scaled relative to pixel coordinates, such as macOS and Wayland.
+On platforms like Windows and X11 the framebuffer and window content area sizes always map 1:1.

+This is the new name, introduced in GLFW 3.4.
+The older `GLFW_COCOA_RETINA_FRAMEBUFFER` name is also available for compatibility.
+Both names modify the same hint value.

 @anchor GLFW_MOUSE_PASSTHROUGH_hint
 __GLFW_MOUSE_PASSTHROUGH__ specifies whether the window is transparent to mouse